Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs: Robust Finite-Memory Policy Gradients

-\begin{remark} We observe that $\robustobjective$ is not necessarily smooth due to the minimization over the finite set and, therefore, non-differentiable in general.
+\begin{remark} We observe that $\robustobjective$ is non-differentiable in general due to the minimization over the finite set.
 Thus, it may be infeasible to compute the gradient $\nabla_{\theta, \phi} \robustobjective$ to optimize the candidate policy \fsc for robust performance directly.
 This challenge is circumvented by our iterative approach. \end{remark}